landrunner/nodepack/README.md

 # nodepack
-This is a Docker image to compile and pack a node project with dependent node_modules.
-It also can be used for compiling dependent node modules for other platforms.
+This Docker image is designed to compile and package a Node.js project along with its dependent node_modules.
+It can also be used to compile dependent node modules for other platforms.

 ## Usage
-### Install Cross Docker Environment
+### Install QEMU Environment
 ```
 sudo apt-get install qemu-user-static
 ```